-A statement on "the Pope's Plan for Latin America" which appeared in The Catholic World, edited by Rev. John Sheerin, contained a report by CELAM, the Episcopal Conference of Latin America which discusses frankly the situation of some 200 million souls there.
+A statement on "the Pope's Plan for Latin America" which appeared in The Catholic World, edited by Rev. John Sheerin, contained a report by CELAM, the Episcopal Conférence of Latin America which discusses frankly the situation of some 200 million souls there.
 This report says that it is not unusual to find cases where

+60 or 70 percent of the couples are without religious marriages.
 Some who are said to be Catholics have not even been baptized.
 There is one priest for every 5,000 compared to one for every seven or eight hundred in the United States.
 In a recent survey in Chile, 60 percent of the men favored abortion.
 The Latin American population is increasing faster than that of any other continent in the world.
 There is not a single government in Latin America that is not threatened by economic upheaval and political instability, fertile grounds for the marauding of the Castroites and Communists on the left and the Peronists and fascists (like the Tacuara movement in Argentina, in alliance with the thick nest of Nazi emigres and the Arab League) on the right.